 Valuing humane lives (draft forthcoming)

 In 'Personhood, Ethics, and Animal Cognition' (2012), Gary Varner offers a detailed reading and defense of two-level utilitarianism, as articulated by R. M. Hare in 'Moral Thinking' (1981).
 Relying on a large body of empirical research in moral psychology, animal cognition, and animal welfare science, Varner examines how Hare’s theory, when combined with this research, can inform our treatment of nonhuman animals in a variety of contexts, both for purposes of everyday interactions (‘intuitive-level’ or ILS rules) and with a view to maximizing value (‘critical level’).
 This article takes up the promise of two-level utilitarianism to reveal an internal weakness.
 By accommodating folk psychology the theory aims to make utilitarianism seem more appealing and less demanding, combining an effective decision-procedure with fundamentally utilitarian commitments.
 But this in turn generates internal fragility.
 For its foundations, by revealing themselves in justifying the procedure, threaten to destabilize the latter and make it less effective.
 The central concern of this article is whether the lives of humanely raised and killed animals—humane lives—are properly valued in the two-level utilitarian theory by its own lights.
 I argue that they are not, drawing on recent empirical work on moral cognition.

-Meaningful lives and complicity in collective harms (draft forthcoming)
+Meaningful live, complicity, and collective harms (draft available upon request)